Constructing Priors that Penalize the Complexity of Gaussian Random Fields: Abstract

 \section{Abstract}

-Gaussian random fields (GRFs) are important building blocks in hierarchical models for spatial data, but their parameters typically cannot be consistently estimated under in-fill asymptotics.
-Even for stationary Mat\'ern GRFs, the posteriors for range and marginal variance do not contract and for non-stationary models there is a high risk of overfitting the data.
-Despite this, there has been no practically useful, principled approach for selecting the prior on their parameters, and the prior typically must be chosen in an \emph{ad-hoc} manner.
-We propose to construct priors such that simpler models are preferred, i.e. shrinking stationary GRFs towards infinite range and no effect, and shrinking non-stationary extensions towards stationary GRFs.
+Priors are important for achieving proper posteriors with physically meaningful covariance structures for Gaussian random fields (GRFs) since the likelihood typically only provides limited information about the covariance structure under in-fill asymptotics.
+We extend the recent Penalised Complexity prior framework and develop a principled joint prior for the range and the marginal variance of one-dimensional, two-dimensional and three-dimensional Mat\'ern GRFs with fixed smoothness.
+The prior is weakly informative and penalises complexity by shrinking the range towards infinity and the marginal variance towards zero.
+We propose guidelines for selecting the hyperparameters, and a simulation study shows that the new prior provides a principled alternative to reference priors that can leverage prior knowledge to achieve shorter credible intervals while maintaining good coverage.

-We use the recent Penalised Complexity prior framework to construct a practically useful, tunable, weakly informative joint prior on the range and the marginal variance for a Mat\'ern GRF with fixed smoothness.
-We then introduce extra flexibility in the covariance structure of the GRF through covariates and discuss how to extend the stationary prior.
-We apply the priors to a dataset of annual precipitation in southern Norway and show that the scheme for selecting the hyperparameters of the non-stationary extension leads to improved predictive performance over the stationary model.
+We extend the prior to a non-stationary GRF parametrized through local ranges and marginal standard deviations, and introduce a scheme for selecting the hyperparameters based on the coverage of the parameters when fitting simulated stationary data.
+The approach is applied to a dataset of annual precipitation in southern Norway and the scheme for selecting the hyperparameters leads to concervative estimates of non-stationarity and improved predictive performance over the stationary model.

 {\it Keywords:} Bayesian, Penalised Complexity, Priors, Spatial models, Range, Non-stationary